chaindexing/chaindexing-rs/README.md

 - need to manually create side effects for events
 - are NOT indexing hundreds of contracts
 - don't want to deal with an additional external system
+- want to optimize and save RPC (Alchemy, Infura) cost
-- have written your DApp in RUST (Other Languages soon to come!)
+- have written your DApp's backend in RUST (Other Languages soon to come!)

 ### Examples